 In the case where the Extraordinary Investor is a company or partnership, such declaration is required from the Director(s)/ General Partner(s), whilst in the case of a trust, from the Trustee.
 The Extraordinary Investor Declaration Form is required for the prospective investor to demonstrate eligibility to be treated as an Extraordinary Investor.
 A proforma of an Extraordinary Investor Declaration Form is provided in Appendix 9 to Part B of these Rules.
 The AIF or the AIFM or the Administrator on its behalf shall only create Units if amongst others, it is in receipt of an appropriately completed Extraordinary Investor Declaration Form.

 AIFs sold to Extraordinary Investors are subject to the investment restrictions prescribed in Section 4 of Part B to these Rules as well as those which may be specified in their Offering Document.

+European Venture Capital Funds and European Social Entrepreneurship Funds

+The AIFM may establish the AIF as a European venture capital fund in terms of Regulation (EU) No 345/2013 and in this regard opt to use the designation ‘EuVECA’ in relation to the marketing of the qualifying venture capital funds in the Union.

+Similarly , the AIFM may establish the AIF as a European social entrepreneurship fund in terms of Regulation (EU) No 346/2013 and in this regard opt to use the designation ‘EuSEF’ in relation to the marketing of the qualifying social entrepreneurship funds in the Union.

+In both instances, the AIFM shall be guided by the provisions of Regulations (EU) No 345/2013 and 346/2013 prescribing rules for the marketing of qualifying venture capital funds/ social entrepreneurship funds to eligible investors across the Union, for the portfolio composition of the qualifying venture capital funds/ social entrepreneurship funds and for the eligible investment instruments and techniques to be used by qualifying venture capital funds/ social entrepreneurship funds.

+European Long-Term Investment Funds

+The AIFM may establish the AIF as a European long-term investment fund (ELTIF) in terms of Regulation (EU) No 2016/760.
+In such case, the AIFM shall be guided by the provisions of the aforementioned regulation in relation to the authorisation, investment policies and operating conditions of these schemes.

 Standard Licence Conditions